jurgengjoncari/calculator/README.md

 - Make the font of the banner a bit more interesting.
 - Every time a button is typed, the output should flick.
 - Check the animations, such as the hover state, etc.
-- Fix colors.
-- The blue is too purple.
-- Make the colors look good for dark mode.
+- Fix colors; the blue is too purple; make the colors look good for dark mode.
 - Find a way to differentiate the output from the background.